Enchantress (Marvel Comics): Sylvie Lushton

 After a series of try-outs, Sylvie is initially accepted as a new addition to the Young Avengers.
 However, as a plan to end Sylvie's future with the Young Avengers, her teammates Big Zero and Egghead download the results of an analysis they had run on her into Vision's cybernetic mind.
 The analysis verifies that Sylvie is an unwitting trap for the Young Avengers' magical defense systems created by Loki and Wiccan immediately has her banned from the Young Avengers' hideout.
 A distraught and confused Sylvie then asks her teammates to avenge her, eventually resulting in a confrontation between the two teams and Norman Osborn's team of Dark Avengers.
 During the conflict, Wiccan reveals to her that she was given magical powers by Loki.
 However, he states that the team still wants her, but that her hasty banning was only to quickly remove her from the premises so that he could alter the magical defenses to compensate for Loki's traps.
 Convinced by Wiccan that being an Avenger is about who one chooses to be despite one's origins, she, Coat of Arms, and Wiccan manage to magically remove the Sentry from the battlefield and turn the tide of the fight against the Young Masters and the Dark Avengers.
 Melter requests a quick escape so that they can have more time to decide what they will choose to do as either superheroes or supervillains, and Sylvie complies, teleporting the Young Masters away.

-Enchantress eventually returns, this time in the employ of Jeremy Briggs.
-She attempts to assist Jeremy in his goal of stripping Earth's superhumans of their powers, but abandons him after being injured by White Tiger.
-She later battles the Fearless Defenders as a hired enforcer of Caroline le Fey, but is defeated.

-In the "Avengers Undercover" series, Enchantress appears as a member of the Shadow Council's Masters of Evil when the Young Masters make their headquarters in Constrictor's Snakepit.

-In the "All-New, All-Different Marvel," Enchantress joins the Hood's incarnation of the Illuminati.
-It is later revealed that the current Enchantress of the new Illuminati is Sylvie, with the original "Enchantress" being an assumed name.
-She is eventually confronted by the original Enchantress, who banishes her to a hostile realm.
+Enchantress later joins the Hood's incarnation of the Illuminati.
+She is confronted by the original Enchantress, who banishes her to a hostile realm.